 The third task that the OS Optimization Tool can assist with is to automate the common clean-up tasks that are typically run just before using the prepared image.
 These include system clean-up tasks and clearing information that makes the image cleaner and ready for use with Horizon.

-The VMware OS Optimization Tool is the essential tool to aid you in creating a master VM.
-Review the recent changes and additions and download the latest version of the tool, the user guide and the step-by-step guide to creating a master image now.
+The VMware OS Optimization Tool is the essential tool to aid you in creating a primary VM.
+Review the recent changes and additions and download the latest version of the tool, the user guide and the step-by-step guide to creating a primary image now.

 I would like to recognize the hard work that went into this and previous releases of the VMware OS Optimization Tool by Hilko Lantinga and Tianqi Chen.